Citrine & Sterling Chicklet Necklace

 15 1/4" x 3/16"

 This vintage citrine necklace is a classic and well-made Art Deco chicklet design.
 It features square-cut, faceted glass stones set in sterling frames with a spring-ring clasp.
 The high-quality of this piece is due to the use of sterling silver in the settings and links, which was unusual in this necklace style.
 A perfect adornment for those who look best in warm colors.
 Scroll down to take a look at bracelets that look great with this jewel.

-Four faceted citrine-glass stones in decorative settings form the centrepiece of this well-made Art Deco bracelet by Wells.
-Sterling silver filigree links complete the piece.
+Vintage Bracelets, 1930s Jewelry, Wells JewelryThis 1930s Wells sterling bracelet features a centerpiece of four faceted, cushion-cut citrine-glass stones set in silver frames.
+Four filigree panels are linked to each side of the center, which is finished with an outline of the stones.
 The detail on the front and back of this bracelet is extraordinary.
 The links that hold the panels together give it a bit of a Machine Age-feel and enhance the articulation of the piece.
-This bracelet closes with a tongue-in-grove clasp.
-Scroll down to see Art Deco necklaces and earrings in similar shades of citrine that look great with this bracelet.
+This well-made bracelet closes with a concealed clasp.
+A truly stunning and unusual piece!
+Scroll down to see Art Deco necklaces and earrings in similar shades of citrine that look great with this jewel.$ 295